 The closest equivalent to a scientific experiment in innovation is a cycle around the Build-Measure-Learn validated learning loop.

-So how then do you set yourself up for breakthrough?
+So how, then do you set yourself up for a breakthrough?
 The answer lies in a deeper understanding of how true science is done.

 The Scientific Method in a Nutshell

 In addition to his contributions to the development of quantum electrodynamics, which won him the Nobel Prize in Physics in 1965, Richard Feynman was recognized as a keen popularizer of the scientific method.
 He described the scientific method using the following three-step process:

 Notice that we don’t start with experiments.
 Rather we start by guessing a new law or a new theory.
 Then we compute the consequences of our guess.
 Finally, we compare those computations with experiments or observed experiences.

 Albert Einstein was one of the most celebrated scientists of the twentieth century.
 But he formulated the theory of relativity without running a single empirical experiment.
 While Einstein was a student at the Zurich Polytechnic Institute, he was advised by a professor there to get out of the profession because he wasn’t good at devising experiments.